gauravkmr065/plagi-check/README.md

 npm fund

 you need to install MongoDB , node.js ,
 you will need to create a upload folder
+cammand :- node index.js